Gordon Boshell: The Captain Cobwebb Series

 The "Captain Cobwebb" books are a series of 11 children's novels written by Gordon Boshell between 1967-1980.
-The main characters in the book are David & Toby Green, two brothers who live in Dingle Down village, and their Uncle Septimus Cobwebb, aka "Captain Cobwebb".
+The main characters in the book are David & Toby Green, two brothers who live in Dingle Down village, and their Uncle Septimus Cobwebb, "Captain Cobwebb".

 As a young man, Uncle Septimus decided to spend all night sitting in a fairy ring.
 As a result, he went off to live with the fairies, becoming invisible.
 The books usually begin with the boys getting bored, e.g. during a rainy day, or lying ill in bed, and then calling on their Uncle to send them on an adventure, usually in a far-off magical land.

 In the first book both the boys and their parents contact Uncle Septimus.
 The boys' father tells them the story of his brother going off to live with the fairies and how to contact him.
 By writing a letter to their uncle, burning it to ash and then letting the ashes blow into the wind, they are able to send him a message.
 The adventure begins immediately.
 After their first adventure ("Captain Cobwebb") Uncle Septimus rewards the boys with a magical blue spot on their hand which they can touch to request an adventure.

 The boys' adventures take them to various magical lands and so the books have a number of different themes e.g. Pirates, Cowboys & Indians.
-As well as a typical range of heroic characters, and talking animals, the stories typically include a range of more unusual characters, creatures and situations.
-It is these odd quirks that make the books so memorable.
+As well as a range of heroic characters, and talking animals, the stories typically include a range of more unusual characters, creatures and situations.

 Some examples of characters and creatures in the book include: